“Adrenal Fatigue”/HPA Axis Dysfunction: Key Supplements to Boost Your Energy and Stress Resilience

 • The Adrenals Make Cortisol: ACTH acts on the adrenal glands, located on top of the kidneys, signaling them to produce and release cortisol, the body’s primary stress hormone.

-This hormonal cascade allows the body to respond to stress in a coordinated and efficient manner, preparing it for a “fight or flight” response.
-Once the stressor is removed, cortisol levels decrease, inhibiting the release of CRH and ACTH, and the system returns to homeostasis.
-This feedback loop is essential for the body to respond appropriately to stress and recover afterwards.
+This chain of events helps the body respond to stress in an organized way, getting it ready for a “fight or flight” reaction.
+Once the stress passes, cortisol levels drop, the brain stops sending stress signals, and the body returns to its normal balance.
+This feedback loop is important for helping the body manage stress and recover after it is over.

 Additionally, researchers are finding that there are changes in the actual sizes of parts of the brain affected by stress hormones.
 [PMC7364861]